Investing is an important part of building wealth. The problem? It can also be a lot of work.

 Robo-advisors can help with this by deploying a dynamic investment strategy that can be adjusted based on market conditions.
 All of this is done without any input from you.

 In addition, some robo-advisors such as Betterment come with advanced investing features like tax-loss harvesting.
 Tax-loss harvesting helps you minimize capital gains taxes by selling securities at a loss.
+Thanks to Betterment promotions, you can get up to one year managed free.

 Robo-advisors also give you more guidance than DIY-investing solutions.
 For example, they help you determine your risk tolerance and help you set goals for retirement savings.